 The Eucharist, then cannot exist in isolation from life.
 It is the liturgical commemoration of a Work of Mercy that is designed to issue in works of mercy.
 Thus mercy is essential to the life of every member of the Church until evil and suffering are no more.
 St James reminds us that Christianity that responds to suffering with no more than kind words and tender sentiments is neither true love nor even authentic faith: “If a brother or sister is ill-clad and in lack of daily food, and one of you says to them, “Go in peace, be warmed and filled,” without giving them the things needed for the body, what does it profit?”
 (James 2:14-17)

-The meaning and work of mercy: things to remember
+The work of mercy: things to remember